-\item This paper characterizes the extreme points of the polytopes $\Pone$ and $\Ptwo$.
+\item This paper characterizes the extreme points of the polytopes $\Ptwo$ and $\Pthree$.
 It would be helpful to also obtain a characterization or description of the facet-defining inequalities for these polytopes.

-It would also be useful to develop fast separating algorithms for these polytopes.
+\item This paper discusses the optimization problem for polytopes $\Ptwo$ and $\Pthree$ and under certain reasonable settings provides polynomial time algorithms with decent running times.
+It would be helpful to also have fast separation algorithms for these polytopes in those settings.

 \item Consider the multi-commodity warehouse problem where the owner of the warehouse trades multiple commodities all sharing the same warehouse.
-One can attempt to extend the results of this paper in those settings as well by characterizing the set of extreme points. \end{enumerate}
+One can attempt to extend the results of this paper in those settings as well. \end{enumerate}

-\paragraph{Acknowledgements:} The authors would like to thank Xinbo Geng for bringing this problem to our attention and to Laurence Wolsey for his comments on an earlier version of this paper.
-This work was partially supported by Office of Naval Research (ONR) Grant N00014-21-1-2575.